alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/04_October_2019.md

 * (**A** **P** R *A* g): “NHS England, in their 10 year plan, have named autism and other disabilities one of 4 clinical priorities…I think there is an opportunity here to actually do something that does make a difference in GP services and hospitals, because at the moment politically, they’re listening”
 * (**A** **P** d): architects and designers
-* (**A** **P** d): “…you need someone like that involved who can pull all the data together and get it to be used” (A, d): “possibly even autistic, or people who closely associate with autism, architects and designers…who has…interior insight”
+* (**A** **P** d): “…you need someone like that involved who can pull all the data together and get it to be used”
+* (**A**, d): “possibly even autistic, or people who closely associate with autism, architects and designers…who has…interior insight”
 * (**A** d): airports and train stations
 * (R *T* d): libraries